marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 ## Collisions

 If we want to collide with some object, both objects should have a **Collider**.
-Additionally, to make the objects move on collision, they need to gave **Rigidbody**.
+Additionally, to make the objects move on collision, they need to have **Rigidbody**.
 Rigidbody is what adds physics to the objects.
 One of its properties is **Gravity**.
 In 2D top-down games, Gravity should be brought down to 0, otherwise the Rigidbody will cause the game object to fall down.